negrutiu/nsis-nscurl/NScurl.readme.md

 ### /COMPLETETIMEOUT
 ```
-/COMPLETETIMEOUT `time`
+/COMPLETETIMEOUT time
 ```
 Total transfer timeout (default: _infinite_)
 This value sets a maximum time limit that a transfer is allowed to run.
-When the time is up the transfer is automatically cancelled.
+When the time runs out the transfer is automatically cancelled.
 See [`/TIMEOUT`](#timeout) for `time` syntax.

 ### /LOWSPEEDLIMIT
 ```
-/LOWSPEEDLIMIT `bps` `time`
+/LOWSPEEDLIMIT speed time
 ```
 Aborts the transfer if the speed falls below `bps` for a period of `time`.
 Default value is `0bps for 1m` meaning that the current connection gets dropped after 1m of inactivity.
+`speed` unit is bytes/s.
 See [`/TIMEOUT`](#timeout) for `time` syntax.

-Examples:
-- `/LOWSPEEDLIMIT 204800 30s`
+Example: `/LOWSPEEDLIMIT 204800 30s`

 ### /SPEEDCAP
 ```
-/SPEEDCAP `bps`
+/SPEEDCAP speed
 ```
 Speed cap (default: _none_)
 The transfer speed will not be allowed to exceed this value.
+`speed` unit is bytes/s.

+Example: `/SPEEDCAP 409600` for a maximum of 400kb/s

 ### /INSIST
 Instructs `NScurl` to re/connect to the webserver more aggressively.
 It will continue trying to connect even if critical errors occur (e.g. no network connectivity, webserver temporarily down, etc.)
-For `GET` requests it'll try to reestablish dropped connections and optionally `/RESUME` them.
+For `GET` requests it'll attempt to reestablish dropped connections and optionally [`/RESUME`](#resume) them.
 Without `/INSIST`, the transfer is cancelled at the first connection failure.

 ### /RESUME